hypersign-protocol/hypersign-mail-client-nest/README.md

  ```

  ##### Step 4: Create a BullMQ Queue Module
- 1. Generate a new module and service and controller for BullMQ implementation
+ 1. Generate a new module, service and controller for BullMQ implementation
   ```js
    nest g module bull-queue
    nest g service bull-queue